teiniker/jenkins-pipeline-c/README.md

 * **custom**: Jenkins offers a lot of operations that can be used as steps (for example, `echo`); many of them are simply wrappers over the sh command used for convenience; plugins can also define their own operations.

 * **script**: This executes a block of the Groovy-based code that can be used for some non-trivial scenarios where flow control is needed.

+## Commit Pipeline

+The most **basic Continuous Integration process** is called a commit pipeline.

+This phase starts with a commit (or push in Git) to the main repository and results in a report about the build success or failure.

+Since it runs after each change in the code, **the build should take no more than five minutes** and should consume a reasonable amount of resources.

+The commit phase works as follows: a developer checks in the code to the repository, the Continuous Integration server detects the change, and the build starts.
+The most fundamental commit pipeline contains three stages:
+* **Checkout**: This stage downloads the source code from the repository.

+* **Compile**: This stage compiles the source code.

+* **Unit test**: This stage runs a suite of unit tests.

 ## References